aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

   - `Upload a Template File` under `Specify Template Section`
   - Select `Choose File` and navigate to the `cloudformation/AcceleratorInstaller.template.json` file.
   - Click `Next`
-- On the `Specify Stack Details` in the Parameters section update only the parameter named `LZAMigrationEnabled`.
-Change the value to `true`.
+- On the `Specify Stack Details` in the Parameters section update the following parameters:
+  - ``
+  - Set `LZAMigrationEnabled` to `true`.
+  - Set `RepositoryBranch` to `lza-pre-migragtion`
   - Click `Next`
 - On the `Configure Stack Options` don't make any changes.
   - Click `Next`
 - On the `Review`
   - In `Capabilities` section, select the box `I acknowledge the AWS CloudFormation might create IAM resources with custom names.`
   - Click `Next`
-- Wait for the stack to finish updating
+- Wait for the stack to finish updating.

 ### Execute the ASEA installer pipeline and state machine